-Penlee House Gallery & Museum acts as the town museum, detailing stories from the history of Penzance and West Cornwall specifically.
+Penlee House Gallery and Museum is an art gallery and acts as the town museum, detailing stories from Penwith.

-These beautiful gardens are one of the best places to visit in Penzance.
-The Morrab Gardens stretch from the seafront to the heart of Penzance town centre.
+Morrab Gardens stretch from close to the seafront to the heart of Penzance town centre.

-Because of West Cornwall’s sub-tropical location, you’ll find plants here that you won’t see elsewhere on the British isles, including banana plants, palm trees, and Japanese bitter orange trees.
+Because of West Cornwall’s sub-tropical location, you’ll find plants here that you won’t see elsewhere on the British Isles – like agave, palm trees, and banana plants!